Written by Karen Selby, RN | Medically Reviewed By Dr. Rupesh Kotecha | Edited By Walter Pacheco | Last Update: November 18, 2024

 What Is Mesothelin?

+Mesothelin is a protein found on the surface of mesothelial cells.
 Researchers suspect that the mesothelin protein plays a role in cell adhesion.
-It is a process that allows cells to interact with and attach to neighboring cells.
+This process allows cells to interact with and attach to neighboring cells.

 Studies suggest that an interaction between mesothelin and a protein called MUC16 or CA125 may promote the spread of peritoneal mesothelioma tumors by cell adhesion.

-Mesothelin can be over-expressed (over-produced) by several cancers including malignant mesothelioma, ovarian cancer and pancreatic adenocarcinoma.
+Mesothelin can be over-expressed (over-produced) by several cancers, including malignant mesothelioma, ovarian cancer and pancreatic adenocarcinoma.

-This makes mesothelin a good candidate as a tumor marker to diagnose and track mesothelioma.
+This factor makes mesothelin a good candidate as a tumor marker to diagnose and track mesothelioma.
 It’s also a good target for anti-cancer therapy.

 Tracking Mesothelin Throughout Treatment